Here’s the quick elevator pitch:

 2. Regardless, to fulfill our mission on this site, we are going to try and educate, not dictate.
 We want to provide you with great content, not coach you.While I do work with some clients offline, for whatever reason the individual interactions and overall vibes are different in person.
 Its like two teammates getting after it and grinding away together vs. a master sitting back pontificating because he loves to hear himself talk, and a student sitting back overanalyzing, arguing, or forever planning because he has no real intention of ever doing anything.
 With the weights right in front of you, there is not much time, energy, or effort to waste.
 They don’t care about our bullshit.
 Its take action, or move out of the way so someone else can.
 So I guess in terms of coaching, something gets lost in the online translation for me.

 3. That’s why here on this site, we ultimately want to create something akin to a College Course Catalog — a forever expanding and evolving resource that helps you learn, grow, research, experiment, refine, find your strengths, improve your weaknesses, figure out what works best for you, prioritize your preferences, and ultimately become your own coach.
 I’ve written a few courses and books on fitness and philosophy.
 I’ve dedicated the rest of my life to researching and writing a bunch more.
-You can check out the catalog as it stands right now.
-I’ve also included books by other authors that I’ve found helpful.
+You can check out the catalog as it stands right now on Amazon.
 Read the books that appeal to you.
 Absorb what is useful.
 Ignore the rest.
 And most importantly, start taking some action.